gillianassi/Portfolio/src/markdown/projects/WindWakerRemake.md

         <div>
             <h1 class="title">Description</h1>
             <p>
-            In context of the course Graphics Programming 2, I received the opportunity to recreate any game of choice.
+            In the context of the course Graphics Programming 2, I received the opportunity to recreate any game of choice.
 To get a head start all students received a base engine called the Overlord Engine.
 This engine, however, lacked a lot of graphical functionalities which I had to implement myself.
             </p>
         </div>
         <iframe title="vimeo-player" class="frame" src="https://player.vimeo.com/video/725256028?h=16ab996b9a" frameborder="0" allowfullscreen></iframe>